 If you do not already have a designated set of positive character traits, make a list of characteristics that can be used in your classroom to describe positive attributes of your students.
 You can then be sure to identify positive characteristics the students are expressing in your classroom.
 Some examples of positive character traits are kindness, thoughtfulness, integrity, responsibility, honesty, generosity, and respectfulness.
 You can also use these as a vocabulary lesson in your classroom.

 Children need positive feedback, even when they are struggling with most of the material.
 It is important to find something positive to say about each child and include that in the personalized feedback.
 You can use this article to find some specific examples or create your own.

 If you were a parent of a child in your class, what would you like to hear from the teacher?
 Parents usually want to hear positive things about their child's progress in school, but it is also very important to note that parents also want to hear about the things their children are struggling with.
 Oftentimes, teachers feel the need to be nice and avoid conflict with parents, but there are ways you can praise a child's behavior while still commenting on what they need to continue to work on.
 It is also a great idea to communicate with parents through a mass newsletter on a regular basis, including information about classroom events, assignments, and any end of the year information.

 Exciting Ideas for Reports

 Establishing effective communication with your students and their parents is one of the most important things that you can do as an elementary teacher.
-One of the most common ways that teachers and parents communicate is through progress report comments.
+One of the most effective ways for teachers and parents to communicate is through progress report comments.
 It is important to highlight the positive efforts that your students are making in the classroom.
 Parents need to hear that their child is making progress in school.